 The perfect frog habitat has the right balance of plants and animals.
 Plants filter the water, frogs eat the insects and tadpoles feed on the rotting vegetation.

-Buy some native fish from a pet store to control mosquito larvae, but don’t include Goldfish or Mosquito Fish as they feast on frog eggs.
+Buy one or two native, frog-friendly fish from a pet store to control mosquito larvae (but don’t use goldfish or Mosquito Fish as they will gobble up your frog eggs).

-Friendly frogs you might see in your garden:
+Friendly frogs you might see in your Perth garden: